Home » Crochet » Easy Crochet Summer Top | Free pattern

 8 tr st and ch1, sk1, tr in next st (4 repeats)

-• When you work out your foundation chain, add one for your turning chain (the first row is double crochet / US single crochet).
+• When you work out your foundation chain, add one for your turning chain (the first row is single crochet).

-• The rest of the pattern uses treble crochet (US double crochet) .
+• The rest of the pattern uses double crochet .

 • I prefer chaining 2 as my turning chain because the space between stitches at the start of a row is less obvious and doesn’t have a gap when you sew the side seams.